Volcanoes National Park Rwanda (Parc National Des Volcans)

 This Rwanda Gorilla Safari Park is a home to variety of Albertine rift bird species making it an exceptional birding destination.

-The birds to look out for while on tour in Volcanoes NP include Archer’s ground robin, Rwenzori Batis, Collared apalis, Handsome francolin, grauer’s rush warblers, strange weavers, red faced woodland warblers, Rwenzori turacos, dusky turtle dove, lagden’s bush shrike, Rwenzori apalis, Rwenzori nightjars, scarlet tufted malachite sunbird and others.
+The birds to look out for while on tour in Volcanoes NP include Archer’s ground robin, Rwenzori Batis, Collared apalis, Handsome francolin, grauer’s rush warblers, strange weavers, red-faced woodland warblers, Rwenzori turacos, dusky turtle dove, lagden’s bush shrike, Rwenzori apalis, Rwenzori nightjars, scarlet tufted malachite sunbird and others.

 Dian Fossey hiking trail

 Dian Fossey trail takes you through Dian Fossey’s gorilla conservation legacy.
-It is a 2-3 hours hike and comes with astonishing sights of birds, primate species and many other wildlife.
-Dian Fossey lived in Virunga region conducting research about gorillas for 18 years and she was murdered by unknown people.
+It is a 2-3 hour hike and comes with astonishing sights of birds, primate species, and many other wildlife.

 Volcano hiking-Visoke & Karisimbi